-Restoration Ranch Colorado, a 501(c)(3), supports dispatchers, first responders, emergency department personnel, members of the judiciary, and their families by providing access to opportunities for relaxation, reflection, recreation, health, and wellness.
+Restoration Ranch Colorado, a 501(c)(3), supports dispatchers, first responders, emergency and ICU department personnel, members of the judiciary, and their families by providing access to opportunities for relaxation, reflection, recreation, health, and wellness.

 For more information about Restoration Ranch Colorado, please contact Kathryn Severns Avery, Executive Director, at (303) 216-2989.

 Join our initiatives to make Colorado #1 in the nation for health and wellness for first responders and their families.

 Learn about the Valor Vacations® program and how it works.

 Contact us via phone, email, or send us a message through the website.